Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 While green poop linked to iron tablets is usually harmless, distinguishing normal from worrisome signs matters:

-• Normal: Occasional green tint without pain or discomfort.
+- Normal: Occasional green or darker stool without pain or other symptoms.

 If any alarming symptoms occur alongside unusual stool colors during supplementation, medical evaluation should be sought promptly.